carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 - We're adding parameters to make tools do double duty
 - LLMs hedge when describing what the server does

-### The three patterns: Deepen, Fork, Pivot
+### The three patterns for evolution: Deepen, Fork, Pivot

 #### **1. Deepen (most common)**

-Our intention stays the same, but we serve it better:
+Intention stays the same, but we serve it better:

 ```go
 // V1: Help developers understand code